 If you’re going to use an SEO firm, make sure it’s highly respected with a long track record of white-hat link building.
 Otherwise, you’re putting all the legitimate SEO work you do at stake.

-Did I miss any great marketing and SEO strategies?
+Did I miss any great eCommerce marketing strategies?
 Think I’ve unfairly demonized a technique?
 We’ve also got a great post that covers how to get life-changing press for your business right here.
 I’d love to hear your questions and comments in the section below!
+Also if you’re looking to learn more about eCommerce marketing strategies be sure to check out our list of eCommerce Conferences.